Voice of Lango

 By Oboke Micheal

-Lira City Environment Officer Leonard Otika said that the city is partnering with the Ministry of Energy and Mineral Development to promote smart cooking solutions, including briquettes, as a strategy to protect the environment.
+Lira City Environment Officer Leonard Otika said the city is partnering with the Ministry of Energy and Mineral Development to promote smart cooking solutions, including briquettes, as a strategy to protect the environment.

-Ambrose Olima, proprietor of Shambie Packages
+Ambrose Olima, proprietor of Shambie Packages.

-Lira City Environment Officer, Leonard Otika
+Lira City Environment Officer, Leonard Otika.

-Otika on deforestation
+Leonard Otika speaks on deforestation in Lira City.

 Briquettes are made from readily available materials such as maize cob residues, wood shavings, cassava flour, and soil.